hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

   </div>
 </div>

-Once we have identified the frames, we can **annotate** a training dataset using a lighter LLM (GPT4.1-mini in our case) and **train** a BERT-like classifier on it (we used [distilbert-base-uncased](https://huggingface.co/distilbert-base-uncased) in this example).
-In the final step, we **classify** each chunk of our corpus and **aggregate** per article-year-or-domain based on frames weight and chunks length.
+After defining these frames, I used a smaller model (GPT-4.1-mini) to annotate a few thousand text segments according to them, and then fine-tuned a BERT-based classifier (DistilBERT) to scale the analysis to the full corpus.
+Each chunk was then classified based on the likelihood of each frame and aggregated across articles, domains and years.
+The goal here wasn’t to produce precise statistics, but to see whether this workflow could surface meaningful patterns in how meat and animal welfare are discussed over time.

 The results are shown in the figure below.
+I’ll leave it to animal welfare advocates to judge whether any interesting signal emerges from this first run.
+I imagine it could be interesting to compare such patterns across countries as well.

 <div class="chart-item">
   <div class="chart-heading">